Preposition – “Into”

 Disappear into: The fog disappeared into the horizon.

-Blend into: The colors blend into a beautiful painting.
+Blend into: The colours blend into a beautiful painting.

 Merge into: The two companies merged into one.